-Sadia Sameen Ismail1, V. Shankar2
+Sadia Sameen Ismail V. Shankar

-1(M.Tech), GNITS Dept of ECE, Hyderabad 2Asst.Professor, GNITS Dept of ECE, Hyderabad
+(M.Tech), GNITS Dept of ECE, Hyderabad Asst.Professor, GNITS Dept of ECE, Hyderabad

 Abstract: In this paper, we propose a new paradigm for clock distribution that uses current, rather than voltage, to distribute a global clock signal with reduced power consumption.
 The Current-mode (CM) signaling can be used for one-to-many clock distribution network.
 To accomplish this, we create a new high-performance current-mode pulsed flip-flop with enable (CMPFFE) using Tanner tool in 180nm CMOS technology.
 When the CMPFFE is combined with a CM transmitter, the first CM clock distribution network exhibits 32% lower average power compared to traditional voltage mode (VM) clocks.
 CM clocking can play an important role in low-power systems.
-CM signaling offers many potential advantages such as higher operating speed, low voltage operation, ease of processing and reduced power consumption network, flip-flop, low-power.
+CM signaling offers many potential advantages such as higher operating speed, low voltage operation, ease of processing and reduced power consumption compared to voltage-mode (VM) techniques.